 Dubai World Cup Carnival

-The Dubai World Cup is a single race but it is the highlight of Dubai World Cup night at Meydan race course in the United Arab Emirates.
-The meeting comes at the end of the Dubai Carnival which features meetings at Meydan from January to March.
+The Dubai World Cup is a single race and the highlight of Dubai World Cup night.
+Meydan racecourse in the United Arab Emirates holds the race each year.
 Dubai World Cup night features eight thoroughbred races and one for Arabian bred horses.

-The Dubai World Cup is a Grade 1 Flat race run over 10 furlongs on dirt for horses aged three and older.
-In the past, it has been the world’s richest race but the prize fund was surpassed by the Pegasus World cup in 2017.
+As one of the best horse racing festivals, the Dubai World Cup is a Grade 1 Flat race.
+Likewise, the race runs over 10 furlongs on dirt for horses aged three and older.
+In the past, it was the world’s richest race.
+However, the Pegasus World Cup's prize fund surpassed it in 2017.
 Horses qualify through ratings and form displayed during the rest of the Dubai Carnival.

 The Dubai World Cup Carnival takes place for the 16th time in 2019.
 It consists of nine Thursday meetings in January and February.
 There is be a Super Saturday meeting early in March and then the culmination of the Carnival is World Cup night at the end of March which offers $35 million in prize money.